 Hours of work and pay

-The standard overtime rule of hours worked in excess of 8 hours a day or 44 hours a week, whichever is greater, doesn’t apply to road construction and maintenance employees.
+The standard overtime rule of hours worked in excess of 8 hours a day or 44 hours a week, whichever is greater, does not apply to road construction and maintenance employees.

 Exceptions to the minimum standards for regular and overtime hours